peterwashington/peterwashington.github.io/_pages/portfolio.md

 **Machine Learning for Healthcare**
 ------
-We develop deep learning methods and datasets to support diagnostics, longitudinal outcome tracking, and adaptive health.
+We develop machine learning methods and datasets to support diagnostics, longitudinal outcome tracking, and adaptive health.
+The machine learning methods we develop can be used to quantify human behavior for applications beyond healthcare as well.
 Example projects:

 * [Improved Digital Therapy for Developmental Pediatrics Using Domain-Specific Artificial Intelligence: Machine Learning Study](https://pediatrics.jmir.org/2022/2/e26760 "Journal of Medical Internet Research")
 * [Training Affective Computer Vision Models by Crowdsourcing Soft-Target Labels](https://link.springer.com/article/10.1007/s12559-021-09936-4 "Cognitive Computation")